TheRenegadeCoder/image-titler/README.md

 with the tool and share any issues you find.

 ## Full List of Options

+Here's a description of all the option used in the samples above.

 | Option | Domain | Description |
 |--------|--------|-------------|